Lower back and hip pain, physical therapy: Focus Physiotherapy✓

 The main causes of lower back and hip pain include:

-• Lumbar disc herniation (L4-S1), when pressure on the nerves causes back pain that may radiate toward the hip region.
+• Lumbar disc herniation (L4–S1) – nerve compression causes back pain that may radiate to the hip region.

-• Coxarthrosis (hip osteoarthritis), degenerative wear of the hip joint cartilage that may also lead to secondary back pain due to an altered walking pattern.
+• Coxarthrosis (hip osteoarthritis) – degenerative wear of the hip joint cartilage, which can also lead to secondary back pain due to altered gait.

-• Sacroiliac dysfunction, a problem in the connection between the spine and pelvic bones that often manifests as pain in the lower back and hip area.
+• Sacroiliac dysfunction – a problem at the junction of the spine and pelvic bones, often presenting as pain in the lower back and hip area.

-• Piriformis syndrome, when a muscle in the gluteal region places pressure on the sciatic nerve, causing pain in the hip and lower back.
+• Piriformis syndrome – the piriformis muscle compresses the sciatic nerve, causing pain in the hip and lower back.

-• Trochanteric bursitis, inflammation of the bursa on the outer side of the hip that often occurs in people with long-term back pain.
+• Trochanteric bursitis – inflammation of the bursa on the outer side of the hip, often occurring in people with chronic back pain.

 Accurately determining whether the pain primarily originates from the spine or the hip joint is important for creating an individualized treatment plan.
 Each of the listed causes requires an appropriate rehabilitation approach in order to achieve longer-term relief and improved functionality.